john-rhee/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` does not return and `.map` returns new array.

 2. What is the difference between a function and a method?

+method is also a function but inside of an object.

 3. What is closure?

+closure is an inner function that has access to the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+1. Window binding means that if this is not referred to anything, it defaults to window object.
+2. Implicit binding is when function is called by the word left to the dot.
+3. New binding is when function is invoked in with a new key words to a new objects constructed
+4. Explicit binding is when call, apply, or bind is used.

 5. Why do we need super() in an extended class?

+because it replaces `Example.call(this, Attrs);` to call things from the parent class.

 ## Project Set up